-A credit union's earnings performance has an effect on its safety and soundness.
-Earnings may be retained by the credit union, expanding its capital cushion, or be used to deal with problematic loans, likely making the credit union more resilient in times of trouble.
-Losses, on the other hand, reduce a credit union's ability to do those things.
+A credit union's profitability has an effect on its long-term survivability.
+Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the credit union better prepared to withstand economic trouble.
+However, credit unions that are losing money are less able to do those things.

-BAY RIDGE had an earnings ratio of -26.00 percent in our test, lower than the average for all credit unions, suggesting that it's lagging behind its peers in this area.
+BAY RIDGE had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, suggesting that it's running ahead of its peers in this area.